neil996/Business-Intelligence-and-Business-Analytics/README.md

 # Business-Intelligence-and-Business-Analytics

+We have been hired from Olist firm with intend to increase Sales and Profit Margins.
+We have to perform analysis on the current system, and we have to come up with the approach to implement full business intelligence suite which will give better Insights on the Customer and Sales.
+Olist is Start-up in Brazil in E commerce industry.
+The Main objective is to analyse the Gaps in the current System and give the low-cost scalable Business intelligence system.

 # Business Background, Marketplace Information and Operations

 * Olist Store is a very large departmental store in Brazil and it connects various small stores across the country on a single platform without any issues.
 As many stores are in the rural areas which though having products are not able to sell across the country due to logistic issues and most important factor to outreach the large consumer base.
 Through integration with Olist marketplace, such small and medium level stores are given the opportunity to expand their consumer base across regions which were earlier not part of their manifesto.